 Enables or disables collection of VMM RAM statistics.
-If this method fails, the following error codes may be reported:

 - VBOX_E_INVALID_VM_STATE: Machine session is not open. - VBOX_E_INVALID_OBJECT_STATE: Session type is not direct.

 5.105.6 enumerateGuestProperties

 patterns The patterns to match the properties against as a comma-separated string.
 If this is empty, all properties currently set will be returned.